authelia/authelia/docs/content/en/configuration/prologue/common.md

 Configures the maximum response size.
 The default of 4096 is generally sufficient for most use cases.

 ### Server Timeouts

+Various sections of the configuration use a uniform configuration section called `timeouts` which configure HTTP server timeouts.
+Notably the [server](../miscellaneous/server.md#timeouts) and [metrics telemetry](../telemetry/metrics.md#timeouts) sections.
+This section documents the common parts of this structure.

 #### read